thebearingedge/express-unit/README.md

 ### Why Express Unit?

 Express Unit puts the "unit" back in [unit testing](https://en.wikipedia.org/wiki/Unit_testing) for Express.js apps.
-It's a small, simple helper for exercising individual middlewares in isolation.
+It's a small, simple helper for exercising individual middleware functions in isolation.
 Most testing tutorials and examples for `express` apps will utilize `supertest` (or similar).

 ```js
 import request from 'supertest'